Skip to content

 Barbados flagBarbados

-Tipping in Barbados is discretionary.
-A 10–15% service charge is often included on restaurant and hotel bills.
-If included, no extra tip is required.
-If not included, around 10% is customary.
+Tipping in Barbados usually follows what is on the bill: a 10–15% service charge is often included at restaurants and hotels.
+If it is included, you typically do not need to add more; if it is not included, leaving around 10% is customary.

 Tipping customary